RokaiaEmad/RokaiaEmad/README.md

 # Hi, I’m Rokaia Emad

-🌱 I’m currently learning Computer Science at MSA University (Level 4).
+🎓 Recent Computer Science graduate from MSA University (Class of 2025).

-⚡ Fun fact: I love solving complex problems and building innovative solutions.
+💡 Passionate about building innovative, efficient, and user-focused applications across mobile, AI/ML, and backend domains.

 ---

 ### Objective
-I am a dedicated computer science student with hands-on experience in Python, eager to contribute to impactful projects and further develop my expertise through a backend internship.
+A motivated Computer Science graduate with hands-on experience in Android development (Kotlin), machine learning, and software engineering.
+Skilled in applying modern development practices, eager to contribute to impactful projects, and seeking opportunities to enhance my expertise in software development and AI.

 ---

 ### Education
-**Computer Science Student**
+**Bachelor of Science in Computer Science**
-MSA University | 2022 - 2025
+MSA University | 2022 – 2025

 ---

 ### Skills

 **Programming Languages:**
+- Kotlin
 - Python
 - C#
 - Java